AlexandrErohin/home-assistant-flightradar24/README.md

 4. Click `SUBMIT`

 ### Edit Configuration
-You may edit configuration data like radius or coordinates.
+You may edit configuration data like:
+1. Latitude and longitude of your point
+2. Radius of your zone
+3. Scan interval for updates in seconds
+4. The minimum and maximum altitudes in foots between which the aircraft will be tracked

-If you have FlightRadar24 subscription, you may authenticate also
+4. Username and password if you have FlightRadar24 subscription

-To do that
+To do that:

 1. Go to the <b>Settings</b>-><b>Devices & services</b>.
 2. Search for `Flightradar24`, and click on it.